singnet/snet-daemon/README.md

 * **metering_endpoint** (optional; only applies if `metering_enabled` is set to true) —
   Needs to be a vaild url where the request and response stats are published as part of Metering

+* **private_key_for_metering** (optional; only applies if `metering_enabled` is set to true) This is used for authentication between daemon and the metering service in the context publishing stats, Even the latest Channel Status is published, this way the offline channel state balance can also be tracked.
+  Daemon will send a signature signed by this private key, metering service will already have the public key corresponding to this Daemon, metering service will ensure that the signer it receives matches the public key configured at its end.
+  This is mandatory only when metering is enabled.

 * **ssl_cert** (optional; default: `""`) —
   path to certificate to use for SSL.